satoc0/zrpc/README.md

 <center>
 <h1>ZRPC</h1>
-Fast, easy and type safety client-server-client communication.
+Fast, easy and type safety client-server communication.

 <a href="#install">Install</a> - <a href="#usage">Usage</a> - <a href="#benchmark">Benchmarks</a>